MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-progress-obstacles-planning.md

 ---
-title: Manage progress, obstacles, and planning
+title: Manage progress, obstacles, and planning during the implement phase
 description: Read about the change manager's tasks for managing progress and obstacles during the implementation phase of a Dynamics 365 implementation project.
 author: taksatoms
 ms.author: tsato